-- 8% decrease in the net interest income caused by a fall in interest income on loans as well as higher interest expense on liabilities due to customers; - 4% drop in the net fee and commission income resulting from lower insurance revenues; - increase in other income by PLN 1 million affected by the dividend from the subsidiary, FLP allocated to the RB line in the amount of PLN 5 million.
+- 5% decrease in the net interest income caused mainly by a higher interest expense on liabilities due to - 2% drop in the net fee and commission income resulting from lower insurance revenues.

-General expenses and depreciation and the "cost allocation" item which is the value of costs allocated from support units to the business line, amounted to PLN 485 million.
-RB staff expenses which accounted for 50% of the Bank's total staff expenses, increased by 12%.
+General expenses and depreciation and the "cost allocation" item which is the value of costs allocated from support units to the business line, amounted to PLN 493 million.
+RB staff expenses which accounted for 50% of the Group's total staff expenses, increased by 12%.

-The cost of risk amounted to PLN 181 million in 2012 and rose by PLN 60 million as compared to last year, mostly due to additional provisions related to methodology changes which to a large extent concerned the consumer credit portfolio of the former Dominet Bank totalling PLN 58.2 million.
+The cost of risk amounted to PLN 185 million in 2012 and rose by PLN 67 million as compared to last year, mostly due to additional provisions related to methodology changes which to a large extent concerned the consumer credit portfolio of the former Dominet Bank totalling PLN 58.2 million.

-In 2012, the RB BL reported a gross loss of PLN -300 million, higher by 25% than the loss incurred in 2011.
+In 2012, the RB BL reported a gross loss of PLN -298 million, higher by 27% than the loss incurred in 2011.